 There are several great books on growing food vertically.
 Three of my favourites include Vertical Vegetables & Fruit by Rhonda Massingham Hart, Grow a Living Wall by Shawna Coronado, and Vertical Gardening by Derek Fell.

 5 fun vertical vegetable garden ideas:

-4) gutter garden – i was first inspired by jayme jenkins, who contributed her unique gutter garden design to my book groundbreaking food gardens. but any crafty gardener can compose a vertical gutter garden. it can be attached directly to walls and fences or hung with chains. don’t forget about drainage – use a drill to make drainage holes on the bottom of your gutters, add end caps, and then fill with potting soil. best bets for plants include curly parsley, alpine strawberries, lettuce, spinach, ‘tiny tim’ tomatoes, and nasturtiums.
+4) Gutter garden – I was first inspired by Jayme Jenkins, who contributed her unique gutter garden design to my book Groundbreaking Food Gardens.
+But any crafty gardener can create a vertical gutter garden.
+It can be attached directly to walls and fences or hung with chains.
+Don’t forget about drainage – use a drill to make drainage holes on the bottom of your gutters, add end caps, and then fill with potting soil.
+Best bets for plants include curly parsley, alpine strawberries, lettuce, spinach, ‘Tiny Tim’ tomatoes, and nasturtiums.

 5) Windowbox wall – One of the easiest ways to grow food vertically is to secure window boxes or individual pots to fences and walls.
 To really stand out, paint the containers in bright colours before they are hung.
 Plant with compact herbs, vegetables, and strawberries.

 Do you have a vertical vegetable garden?